observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 #### Single Jaeger instance

 This deployment topology deploys a single Jaeger instance for all tenants with a single Elasticsearch instance.
-The data for each tenant would contain a unique label identifying a tenant.
+The data for each tenant would contain a unique attribute to identify a tenant.
 The label would be dynamically injected in the Observatorium API service or in the OpenTelemetry collector.

 This deployment strategy will not work with the current Jaeger components.
-Here are few issues.
-The list might not be complete:
+Here are few issues, and the list might not be complete:
 * Service and operation name API.
 The service query API nor storage does not expose/store labels.
 * Dependency/service architecture diagram.
 To support this feature dependency schema, query, collector and Spark aggregation would have to change.
 * Data retention/TTL configurable pre tenant.
 The data retention in Elasticsearch is configurable per index.